Elios-Lab/pathfollowing/README.md

 * Unity: >= 2020.3.12f
 * Python3: >= 3.8.10
 * MLagents: 0.25.1
-* MLagents packege version on Unity: 2.0.0
+* MLagents package version on Unity: 2.0.0

 To install all the requirements use the command: